sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 In cases where backward compatibility is not an issue, it is possible for the instruction set itself to be designed to explicitly group instructions to be executed in parallel.
-A VLIW processor's instruction flow is much like a superscalar, except the decode/dispatch stage is much simpler and only occurs for each group of sub-instructions.
+A VLIW processor's instruction flow is much like a super-scalar, except the decode/dispatch stage is much simpler and only occurs for each group of sub-instructions.
 No VLIW designs have yet been commercially successful as mainstream CPUs.